The Natural Sciences Tripos is a set of courses offered by all the science departments in Cambridge, and is known by everyone as 'NST' or 'NatSci'.

 Scientists are admitted to read NST, rather than a specific subject; most courses are three years long, and there are optional 4th years for some subjects, further details can be found in the University Prospectus and the Cambridge Natural Sciences Tripos website.

 For the individual student, the overriding advantage of the Natural Sciences Tripos at Cambridge is its flexibility, and the way it enables you to tailor your course to your talents and developing interests.
-The personality and intellect of a good synthetic organic chemist is different from that of a theoretical physicist, or an experimental psychologist.
+The personality and interests of a good synthetic organic chemist is different from that of a theoretical physicist, or an experimental psychologist.
 A large proportion of our students change direction within the framework of the NST once they are in Cambridge.
-Usually the change is fairly subtle, often reflecting the availability of new subjects not taught in the sixth form.
-For example, a student whose favourite school subject is physics may become a theoretical physicist if mathematically orientated, but could also develop into a metallurgist, an electrical engineer or a computer scientist.
+Usually the change is fairly subtle, often reflecting the availability of new subjects not taught at school.
+For example, a student whose favourite school subject is physics may become a theoretical physicist if mathematically orientated, but could also develop into a materials scientist, an electrical engineer or a computer scientist.
 However, some students become fired with enthusiasm for a new subject, and make quite dramatic changes in direction, for example from the physical to the biological end of the spectrum.

 - Part IA: three experimental subjects plus a mathematics course.

 - Part IB: three subjects from a total of about 20.
-Chemistry, physics and geology each have two options, both of which would be taken by someone intending to specialise in that subject.
+Chemistry, Physics and Earth Sciences each have two options, both of which would be taken by someone intending to specialise in that subject.

 - Part II: either - a specialised course in one particular subject or - a slightly less specialised course in Physical Sciences or Biological and Biomedical Sciences.

-- Part III: astrophysics, biochemistry, chemistry, geology, history and philosophy of science, materials science and physics offer a four-year course as an alternative to three years.
+- Part III: Astrophysics, Biochemistry, Chemistry, Earth Sciences, History and Philosophy of Science, Materials Science and Physics offer a four-year course as an alternative to three years.

 Teaching at Cambridge

-However the course is not impersonal, as your College Director of Studies organises informal individual tuition (supervisions), which provides a focus for your work.
-Supervisors, usually Fellows of the College or other experts, meet with two or three students for about an hour a week in each subject to discuss work that has been prepared in advance, to sort out any conceptual problems with the lecture material and generally develop the students understanding and technical skills.
+However the course is not impersonal, as your College Director of Studies organises small group tuition (supervisions), which provides a focus for your work.
+Supervisors, usually Fellows of the College or other subject experts, meet with two or three students for about an hour a week in each subject to discuss work that has been prepared in advance, to sort out any conceptual problems with the lecture material and generally develop the students understanding and technical skills.

 As students specialise, the numbers taking each course reduce dramatically, so that by the third year there are only 20 to 100 undergraduates taking each Part II subject, and since most subjects allow the students to specialise, the number of students taking certain lecture courses is in single figures.
 Final year undergraduates are very much part of the department, and are generally supervised by the lecturers teaching their specialist subject.